Tandemz/tandemz.io/src/pages/index.md

     content: "Describe your ideal participants in details directly on our platform : location, age, interest, consuming habits, job...
 Need more information?
 Add a screening survey easily!\n\nGet an estimation in no-time.
 Everything is ready?
-      Let's go, your recruitment start as soon as you launch! "
+      Let's go, your recruitment starts as soon as you launch! "
     image: "/images/illustration-ads-1.jpg"
     image_alt: ''
     is_beta: false